Share This Article

 In 1988, the first fair trade label, “Max Havelaar,” was launched.
 This is an independent accreditation that allows fair trade commodities to be sold in a variety of places (i.e., not just fair trade stores.)
 The following year, 38 fair trade groups came together to create the International Federation of Alternative Trade (now known as the World Fair Trade Organization).
 During that decade, several additional organizations merged, eventually leading to the formation of the Fairtrade Labelling Organizations International (now Fairtrade International or FLO) association in 1997.
 Its goal was to establish fair trade norms and certify which items should be manufactured in accordance with them.

-This year saw a slew of fashion labels claiming to be eco-friendly or sustainable has debuted.
+This year saw a slew of fashion labels claiming to be eco-friendly or sustainable.
 Some of them are new ventures from established firms, while others are from startups.
 Surprisingly, sustainability is also a focus for a few children’s companies.
 Let’s have a look at a few start-ups and new projects that have been launched recently.

 A few months back, Jain Amar Clothing’s Madame women’s line debuted an Eco-Aware collection, which the company described as “ethical and sustainable fashion” in terms of procurement, production, and design that had a low environmental effect.

 According to executive director Akhil Jain, Madame’s long-term sustainability aim is to become a 100% eco-friendly clothing firm.
 He also said, “We intend to minimize our carbon footprint by at least 80% and become a carbon-negative firm by 2030.”